-The book of Genesis tells us that Adam and Eve sinned when they disobeyed God (Genesis 3).
+The phrase “Jesus saves us from our sins” is a central belief of Christianity.
+The book of Genesis tells us that Adam and Eve sinned when they disobeyed the Lord (Genesis 3).
 In God’s government, the penalty of sin is death (Romans 6:23).
-But instead of Adam and Eve dying, Jesus offered to die in their place (Genesis 3:15) for the Bible tells us that there can be no forgiveness of sin without the shedding of blood (Hebrews 9:22).
+But instead of Adam and Eve dying, the Son of God offered to die in their place (Genesis 3:15) for the Bible tells us that there can be no forgiveness of sin without the shedding of blood (Hebrews 9:22).

 In His service,